ayush4345/CodeCraft/README.md

 </br>

-## Working of Django Framework for APIs
+## Working of Django Framework for our APIs

-The backend of these APIs is built using the Django REST Framework (DRF), a powerful and flexible toolkit for building web APIs in Django.
-Here's a brief overview of how Django works in the context of building APIs:

-### Models

-The backend likely includes one or more Django models to represent the data entities required for the APIs.
-For example, there might be models for programming languages, code submissions, user profiles, etc.

-### Serializers

-DRF uses serializers to convert complex data types, such as Django models, into Python data types that can be easily rendered into JSON or other content types.
-The backend likely includes serializers for the models mentioned above.

-### Views

-The APIs are implemented as Django views, which handle the incoming HTTP requests and return the appropriate responses.
-The views likely make use of the serializers to convert data between Python objects and JSON representations.

-### URL Routing
+### Working of Django Framework for APIs in CodeCraft Project

+1. **Views**:
+   - Views in Django serve as the endpoints for handling incoming HTTP requests and generating appropriate responses.
+In our project, views were responsible for implementing the logic behind each API endpoint.
+For example, we have views for compiling code, retrieving supported languages, and providing AI-based suggestions for error messages.

+2. **URL Routing**:
-The backend includes URL routing configuration to map the API endpoints (e.g., `/compile`, `/languages`, `/askai`, `/learnaskai`) to their respective views.
+   - URL routing configuration was utilized to map the API endpoints to their respective views.
+This routing mechanism ensures that incoming requests are directed to the appropriate view for processing.
+For instance, endpoints like `/compile` and `/languages` were routed to their corresponding views for handling compilation requests and language retrieval requests, respectively.

-### Authentication and Permissions

-Depending on the requirements, the backend might include authentication and permission handling mechanisms to secure the APIs and control access.

-### Database Interactions

-The backend interacts with a database (e.g., SQLite, PostgreSQL, MySQL) to store and retrieve data required for the APIs.
-Django's Object-Relational Mapping (ORM) layer is likely used to interact with the database.

-### Third-Party Integrations
+3. **Third-Party Integrations**:

-The backend might integrate with third-party services or libraries to provide certain functionalities.
-For example, it might use a code execution engine to compile and run the submitted code for the `/compile` API.
+   - our project is integrated with third-party services or libraries for certain functionalities.
+For instance, the compilation feature in the `/compile` API is  relied on a third-party code execution engine, Judge0 to compile and execute the submitted code securely. `/askai` and `/learnaskai` utilise openai api to give suggestions.

+By leveraging these specific components of the Django framework, the CodeCraft project successfully implements a reliable and efficient RESTful API system, catering to various functionalities.

 # Deployment